qdrant/landing_page/qdrant-landing/content/documentation/tutorials/async-api.md

 # Using Qdrant asynchronously

+Asynchronous programming is being broadly adopted in the Python ecosystem.
+Tools such as FastAPI [have embraced that new paradigm](https://fastapi.tiangolo.com/async/), but it's also becoming a standard for ML models served as SaaS.
+For example, the Cohere SDK
+[provides an async client](https://cohere-sdk.readthedocs.io/en/latest/cohere.html#asyncclient) next to its synchronous counterpart.

 Databases are often launched as separate services and are accessed via a network.
 All the interactions with them are IO-bound and can be performed asynchronously so as not to waste time actively waiting for a server response.
 If you use Python, that is achieved by using [`async/await`](https://docs.python.org/3/library/asyncio-task.html) syntax.
 That lets the interpreter switch to another task